allforonebusiness/install-mn/README.md

 # Section G: Connecting & Starting the masternode

 ***Step 1***
 * Open your local cold wallet (the Windows, Mac, or Linux wallet you installed in Section 1 at the beginning of this tutorial).
-Go to `Tools`->`Debug Monitor` on the top menu bar.
+Go to `Tools`->`Debug Console` on the top menu bar.
 Type `getmasternodeoutputs` into the textbox at bottom and hit the enter key on the keyboard.
 Leave this window open and move it to the side.
 ***

 ***Step 2***